Researching to uncover new ideas

 Networking with universities, suppliers, partners and customers allows us to respond to the needs of the market at an early stage.

-In the sector of medical technology and industry we completed following projects successfully:
+In the sector of industry and medical technology we completed following projects successfully:

 As a committee member, we support the project "Ressiar-MID" (Requirements for Smart Sensor Systems for IoT-Applications in Retrofit Equipment using Spatial Integration-Technologies) with regard to the fields of application of the technology, sensor technology, enclosure technology and energy harvesting.